 Man jailed for molesting his daughter, claims he had pornography addiction

-SINGAPORE: A 52-year-old man who molested his daughter while she was sleeping was sentenced to jail for a year and four months on Tuesday (May 21).
+SINGAPORE: A 52-year-old man who molested his daughter while she was half-asleep was sentenced to jail for a year and four months on Tuesday (May 21).

 The man, who cannot be named in order to protect the identity of his daughter, has been addicted to pornography for 20 to 30 years, his defence lawyer said.